Kylie Jenner’s Stirring Up Engagement Rumors Again – Fans Think This Time It’s The Real Deal

 Kylie Jenner and Travis Scott’s romance has been the talk of the town as of late.
-The Keeping Up With The Kardashian starlet has been referring to Scott as her “hubby” recently, decorating his birthday cake with “husband” written in huge letters, referring to him as her husband in her social media posts, and she even rented out a billboard for her man that hung over a Los Angeles highway, professing her love for him.
+The Keeping Up With the Kardashians starlet has been referring to Scott as her “hubby” recently, decorating his birthday cake with “husband” written in huge letters, referring to him as her husband in her social media posts, and she even rented a billboard for her man that hung over a Los Angeles highway that professed her love for him.

 Though the couple hasn’t quite come out and announced their plans to wed, or if they’ve already taken the plunge, fans have pulled together some evidence that Jenner and Scott are actually engaged this time around, and that perhaps they’re waiting for the reveal of the happy news to air on an episode of Keeping Up With The Kardashians.